DETAILED ACTION

 Regarding claim 13, Gray modified by Gray50 discloses the method of claim 11, as described above, including the pressure source comprising a fluid delivery pump (pumping assembly 16, fig. 3, [0196]) having a form of at least one of a positive displacement pump, a syringe-style pump, a reciprocating pump, a MEMS pump, or a piezoelectric pump ([0202] As discussed above, the sensor 550 repeatedly measures a parameter, such as a displacement, or a thermodynamic variable or capacitance, that can be related to the volume of the resilient dispensing chamber 122.
 The volume measurements produced by the sensor 550 may be used to control, through a feedback loop, the timing and rate at which the pumping assembly pumps fluid to the dispensing chamber 122 so that the proper flow of fluid is delivered to exit assembly 17 and to a subsequent line, and thence, for example, to the patient.)

-Regarding claim 16, Gray modified by Gray50 discloses the method of claim 11, as described above, wherein the pressure-based control valve is in a closed position (see fig. 50) when the fluid delivery pressure is below the cracking pressure (see fig. 50, [0327], and [0329] previously noted in the 103 rejection of claim 1 above) (valve must be closed when fluid delivery pressure is below the cracking pressure because of the following definition: [0329] pressure necessary to open the valve, i.e., "cracking pressure").
+Regarding claim 16, Gray modified by Gray50 discloses the method of claim 11, as described above, wherein the pressure-based control valve is in the closed state (see fig. 50) when the fluid delivery pressure is below the cracking pressure (see fig. 50, [0327], and [0329] previously noted in the 103 rejection of claim 1 above) (valve must be closed when fluid delivery pressure is below the cracking pressure because of the following definition: [0329] pressure necessary to open the valve, i.e., "cracking pressure").

 Regarding claim 17, Gray modified by Gray50 discloses the method of claim 11, as described above.
-Gray further discloses comprising providing a control system ([0198] The controller 501 may include a processor and control circuitry for actuating a pumping assembly 16 to pump fluid to the dispensing assembly 120.) to control the fluid delivery pressure to cause the pressure-based flow control valve to inject a dosage of the fluid into a patient ([0196] the controller 501 can adjust the timing or extent of actuation of the pumping assembly 16 to achieve a desired basal or bolus flow rate and/or to deliver a desired basal or bolus cumulative dose) (Note that since the controller controls flow rate, and the valve is actuated by fluid pressure, the controller controls movement of the valve by modulating the flow conditions.).
+Gray further discloses comprising providing a control system ([0198] The controller 501 may include a processor and control circuitry for actuating a pumping assembly 16 to pump fluid to the dispensing assembly 120.) to control the fluid delivery pressure to cause the pressure-based control valve to inject a dosage of the fluid into a patient ([0196] the controller 501 can adjust the timing or extent of actuation of the pumping assembly 16 to achieve a desired basal or bolus flow rate and/or to deliver a desired basal or bolus cumulative dose) (Note that since the controller controls flow rate, and the valve is actuated by fluid pressure, the controller controls movement of the valve by modulating the flow conditions.).

 Claim(s) 4 and 14 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gray modified by Gray50 as applied to claim 1 or 11 above, and further in view of Schneeberger (US 20100028170 A1; hereafter Schneeberger).